Emergency Dentist – Coral Springs, FL

 We Can Ease Your Discomfort and Repair Your Teeth

-Dental emergencies always seem to happen at the worst possible times, and if you aren’t prepared for them, it can make the situation even more stressful.
-At Kulick Dental Group, we want to help ease your worries by providing you with fast, effective care that will prevent future issues from occurring.
+Dental emergencies always seem to happen at the worst possible times, and being unprepared can make them even more stressful.
+At Kulick Dental Group, we want to help ease your worries by providing you with fast, effective care in your time of need.
 Our team of professionals is more than happy to walk you through basic first aid while you’re making your way to our office.
 We can see you the same day and we even offer extended night and weekend hours for your convenience.
 Don’t hesitate to contact us right away if you ever find yourself in a dental dilemma!

 Why Choose Kulick Dental Group for Emergency Dentistry?

 We hope you never experience a dental emergency, but if you do, it’s important to have a plan in advance.
 Knowing that you have our experienced team in your corner during an urgent dental situation will help take some of the stress out of these scary situations.
 Here’s how we handle dental emergencies:

 - Step 1: Call Our Office.
 The sooner you call our office, the sooner we can help!
 We’ll walk you through basic first-aid tips for handling your situation until you can reach us, even if you call in the evening or on the weekend.